bbauska/W3Cx-3of5/README.md

 8.  </video>
 ```

-Here is an example of WebVTT files with defined chapters.
-Each "CUE" at *lines 3, 7, 11*, ... can bear any name.
+<p>Here is an example of WebVTT files with defined chapters.
+Each "CUE" at <i>lines 3, 7, 11</i>, ... can bear any name.
 We use "Chapter 1, Chapter 2, Ending, etc." but you are free to name them as you wish.

 What makes them special is that the track has an attribute kind="chapters".

 Often, the <video> elements rendered in standard browsers ignore chapters, but enhanced HTML5 players take them into account, and it's not much of a stretch to make your own enhanced player with a nice chapter presentation, as we'll see in a more advanced chapter of this course.
-For example, we'll generate a custom navigation menu, using the <track> JavaScript API (explained later in this section).
+For example, we'll generate a custom navigation menu, using the &lt;track&gt; JavaScript API (explained later in this section).</p>

 <h4>Example of a WebVTT file that defines chapters:</h4>